 Today congratulations go to @embedded_geek who won a Samsung Galaxy Note for taking part in the #WheresARM challenge at #EW13 on the second day of the show!
 There are more great prizes to win on day three of the show.
 To take part in the “Where’s ARM” at EW Challenge, tweet photos of ARM-based technologies with the hashtag #WheresARM to win a Google Chromebook.

 We have filmed many more videos from the event this week and will be posting them to the Embedded World 2013 ARMFlix YouTube playlist over the next few days so be sure to visit again and look at what else was happening at the show.
 If you follow @ARMEmbedded on Twitter we will tweet the video links as they go live.
 Don’t forget to check out #wheresARM to see what other ARM based products have been found at show.

-Andy Frame, CPU Product Manager, ARM, is based in Cambridge and is fanatical about the success of the Cortex-M3 and how it is rapidly becoming the de-facto standard for 32-bit MCU’s.
-Since joining ARM in 1995, Andy has had a variety of roles from Software Tools Technical Training though to Business Development, joining the CPU product management team about two years ago to look after Cortex-M3.
+Andrew Frame, Senior Marketing Manager, ARM, is based in Cambridge and is fanatical about the success of ‘all things Cortex.’
+After taking on the role of Cortex-M3 CPU Product Manager in 2008, Andy has watched how the Cortex-M family has rapidly become the de-facto standard for 32-bit microcontrollers.
+Since joining ARM in 1995, Andy has had a variety of roles including Software Tools Technical Training and Support though to Business Development.

 0 Comments On This Entry